 Start with your mindset

 The first step in managing your money better is to understand your money mindset.
-Really get into the heart of your beliefs around money, not just your financial goals.
+Really get into the heart of your beliefs around money.
 The increased awareness can lead to a big leap in changing the trajectory of your life.

 In You Only Live Once, I asked the readers to complete this sentence: